An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Experiments

-We reported the final return (combined pulse power $P_N$ ) of the training and testing environment on the trained policy in \cref{tab:ops5_res}.
-Please note that the training environment and testing environment for easy and medium mode is similar, just like the classical Atari environment.
-The performance differences are mainly caused by randomness.
-We showed that the performance difference between the training and testing environment is much higher for hard mode.
-That is because of the different noise behavior of the training and testing environment, which makes the control complicated.
+The final pulse energy $P_N$ is reported for both the training and testing environments, detailing the performance of the trained policy as presented in \cref{tab:ops5_res}.
+It's noteworthy that the training and testing environments for the easy and medium modes exhibit similarity, akin to the classical Atari setup, with performance discrepancies primarily arising from inherent randomness.
+However, the hard mode introduces distinct noise characteristics between the training and testing environments due to gradual temperature drift.
+This discrepancy results in a performance gap between the two domains.